Subikesh/Code-Database/README.md

 This application is done using django and a REST API is also created using django-rest-framework and is deployed on [codedatabase.pythonanywhere.com](https://codedatabase.pythonanywhere.com/).

+Feel free to check out my Android client application for CodeDatabase which consumes the Rest API declared in this project [here](https://github.com/Subikesh/CodeDatabase_android).

 ## Run the app

 To run the app, follow the below steps